 Each year there are over one million confirmed cases of child maltreatment in the United States and thousands of reported and confirmed cases in Missouri.
-Last year Child Advocacy Centers in Missouri provided services to over 6,500 children referred to as victims of child abuse.
 The Missouri Network of Child Advocacy Centers is a Program of Missouri KidsFirst.

 - Missouri’s Child Advocacy Centers regional and satellite locations provide support for children and families in all of the state’s 114 counties and the City of St. Louis.

 - Missouri Child Advocacy Centers serve around 7,000 children each year.

 - Missouri KidsFirst provides advocacy and support to Missouri’s 15 regional Child Advocacy Centers.

 The Children’s Advocacy Center model is a child-focused, facility-based program in which representatives from many disciplines: law enforcement, child protection, prosecution, mental health, medical and victim advocacy – work together, conducting joint forensic interviews and making team decisions about the investigation, treatment, management and prosecution of child abuse cases.

 CACs are community-based programs designed to meet the unique needs of a community, so no two CACs look exactly alike.
 They share a core philosophy that child abuse is a multifaceted community problem and no single agency, individual or discipline has the necessary knowledge, skills or resources to serve the needs of all children and their families.
 They also share a belief that the combined wisdom and professional knowledge of professionals of different disciplines will result in a more complete understanding of case issues and the most effective, child and family-focused system response.

 The primary goal of all CACs is to ensure that children are not further victimized by the intervention systems designed to protect them.
 Program objectives include: